Kate Daniels (book series): Plot

-Development and Publication
+Development and Publication History

 As an April Fool's joke in 2015, the authors shared a cover and blurb for a fake romance novel starring the charismatic villain Hugh d'Ambray.
-Readers were enthusiastic about the idea, and encouraged the duo to make the story a reality.
+Readers were enthusiastic about the idea and encouraged the duo to make the story a reality.

+They had originally written the character as unredeemable; responding to the positive response the next day, Ilona said of the idea: "it would have to be a novel length because redeeming Hugh enough to give him an HEA is a huge challenge."

 Gordon described the process in an interview:

 It started as an April fool's joke, but I remember exactly what we were doing when we started talking about how we could really make a book out of it [...] we decided to walk down to a little breakfast place and have coffee.
 So we sat outside the shop, drank coffee, ate kolaches, and plotted it out.
 While it started as a joke, people seemed open to the idea and we were excited to write it.
 It's very much Hugh's book, but Elara has a big part, and we do see things from her point of view.

 Iron and Magic was announced on their blog April 1, 2018.
 The book was released June 26, 2018, self-published by the authors with NYLA.

 The series is planned as a duology.
-In January 2025, Andrews began to post the second book as a serial on their blog.
+In January 2025, the Andrews began to post snippets of the second book on their blog.
 However, as the story became more complex, they announced the serialization would not continue so they could prioritize editing.
-They have not yet announced a publication date for the second book.
+As of late 2025, they had not yet announced a publication date for the second book; earlier that same year, they shared they were "contractually obligated" to produce the novel, as they had sold the print rights to the sequel along with Iron and Magic to their French publisher.

+Iron and Magic was published as a special edition by Arcane Society in 2024.
+It features cover art by Luisa Preissler.